How to use SEO copywriting to boost traffic

 SEO copywriting combines professional writing skills with knowledge of search engine optimisation (SEO) to create content that helps generate more traffic for your website.

 It’s more than just selling a product.
-We use copywriting strategies to highlight your product’s unique properties and maximise the amount of views it gets.
+We use time-honed copywriting strategies to highlight your product’s unique properties and maximise the amount of views it gets.
 More views means more potential sales.

 How is SEO copywriting different from normal copywriting?